micheledusi/Deckz/src/logic/sort.typ

 /// Sort a list of cards based on a specified key.
 /// The key can be "score", "order", or any other attribute of the card.
-/// If the key is *"score"*, the cards are sorted by their score (see @cmd:deckz:sort-by-score).
+/// If the key is *"score"*, the cards are sorted by their score (see @cmd:deckz.arr:sort-by-score).
-/// If the key is *"order"*, the cards are sorted by their order in a standard sorted deck (see @cmd:deckz:sort-by-order).
+/// If the key is *"order"*, the cards are sorted by their order in a standard sorted deck (see @cmd:deckz.arr:sort-by-order).
 /// If the key is not specified or is #value(auto), the behavior defaults to sorting by *order*.
 /// Other keys will be interpreted as attributes of the card and sorted accordingly, as if using the `sorted` method with that key.
 ///